-In conjunction with the general application for a Rezoning, Development Order Amendment, or Development Review Officer approval pursuant to Article 2, DEVELOPMENT REVIEW PROCEDURE, an applicant for receiving area status and a density bonus must submit a supplemental TDR Application.
+In conjunction with the general application for a Rezoning, Development Order Amendment, or Development Review Officer approval, an applicant for receiving area status and a density bonus must submit a supplemental TDR Application.
 The application shall: [Ord.
 2011-001]

 - a. be submitted in a form established by the Zoning Director of PZB; [Ord.
-2011-001] - b. submit a Preliminary Plan pursuant to Article 2.A.1.G, Application Procedures; and [Ord.
-2011-001] - c. submit Preliminary Architectural Elevations for TDR applications that exceed DRO thresholds prior to certification of the application for public hearing pursuant to Article 5.C.1.B, THRESHOLD.
-Elevations shall not be required for single family dwellings or multi-family dwellings less than 16 units as they are exempt from the provisions of Article 5.C, DESIGN STANDARDS.
+2011-001] - b. submit a Preliminary Plan; and [Ord.
+2011-001] - c. submit Preliminary Architectural Elevations for TDR applications that exceed DRO thresholds prior to certification of the application for public hearing pursuant to Art.
+5.C.1.B, Threshold.
+Elevations shall not be required for single family dwellings or multi-family dwellings less than 16 units as they are exempt from the provisions of Art.
+5.C, Design Standards.
 However, the applicant shall ensure these units are architecturally compatible with the other units in the development by using consistent colors, materials, layouts, etc. [Ord.
 2011-001]